shengshuaihuang/Hashing-for-Image-Retrieval/README.md

 ```

 ## Dataset and deep feature
-I extract the SUN397 dataset VGG16's fc7' feature via deep learning framework Caffe.
+I extract the SUN397 dataset VGG16's 'fc7' feature via deep learning framework Caffe.
 You can click [here](http://groups.csail.mit.edu/vision/SUN/) where offer details about SUN397 dataset and download [link](http://vision.princeton.edu/projects/2010/SUN/SUN397.tar.gz).
 The VGG16 pre-trained model can be download from [here](https://gist.github.com/ksimonyan/211839e770f7b538e2d8).
 [comment]:The raw features can be download from [here]() and code is xxx

 ## Hashing binary code
-After some pre-process(center and normlize), 4096-d feature transformed into 128-bit hashing binary code by using hashing method.
+After some pre-process(center and normlize), 4096-d feature be transformed into 128-bit hashing binary code by using hashing method.
 The model can be download from [here]().

 ## <span id="database">Database</span>
 The hashing binary code are stored in the database with mysql.
-The database is named irs_sun397.sql and the table img construction is bellow:
+The database is named irs_sun397.sql and the table 'img' construction is bellow:

 | Field  |      Type    | Null  | Key | Default |      Extra     |
 | ------ |:-------------| -----:| --- |:-------:|:--------------:|